 Tags API Basics

-Liferay’s REST APIs provide services for Liferay DXP/Portal’s tags.
-You can create and edit tags with the API.
-Start by seeing an example of adding a new tag.
-Note that in Liferay’s codebase, tags are called keywords.
+Liferay’s REST APIs provide services for managing tags (referred to as keywords in Liferay’s codebase).
+You can create, edit, and delete tags using the API.
+Start with an example of adding a new tag.

 Start a new Liferay DXP instance by running